icomefromthenet/GeneralLedger/README.md

 A debit is a value with a positive sign, a credit is a value with a negative sign.

 ### 2. Transaction
-For purposes of this library a transaction is represent by a single entry into the general ledger with each transaction have 1 to many account movements.
+For purposes of this library a transaction is represented by a single entry into the general ledger with each transaction having 1 to many account movements.

 ### 3. Organisation Unit (Cost Center)
-This is used to group transactions with each having a relation to ONE.
-These units should be mutually exclusive for example departments in an organisation.
+Organisation Units are used to group transactions with each having a relation to ONE and therefore should be mutually exclusive.
+For example departments in an organisation.

 ### 4. Ledger User.
 Each transaction is subscribed to a single user this most likely your application users.

 ### 5. Ledger Entry / Account movement.
-Each entry represent an allocation to a ledger account.
+Each entry represents an allocation to a ledger account.

 ### 6. Ledger Account
-Each account can hold one to many child accounts think of it like a tree structure.
+Each account can hold one to many child accounts think of it like a tree.

 ### 6. Trail Balance
-Aggerate of all enteries into single balances for each account which is then split into debits and credits.
+Aggerates all enteries which are then split into debits and credits.
 The ledger is said to be in balance if debits equals credit.

 ### 7. Adjustments
 To make a correction a transaction must be adjusted through a reversal and a re-issue we do NOT delete transactions in our ledgers.